CanDan1991/CourseRegistrationBannerKU/README.md

 All information is found in the KhalifaUniDB.db file

-This is my first ever big project done alone forgive my bad coding
+This is my first project done alone forgive my bad coding